Fixing SIFT vs ORB Performance in UAV Photos

 return inlier_ratio >= 0.35, len(good), inlier_ratio

-If the routine returns inlier_ratio < 0.35, the detector is either over-matching repetitive patterns or under-matching due to excessive scale variance.
-Cross-reference these metrics with flight metadata: Ground Sample Distance (GSD) > 5 cm/pixel typically requires SIFT’s scale-space stability, while GSD < 2 cm/pixel with >80% forward/side overlap favors ORB’s computational efficiency.
-For comprehensive workflow architecture, consult the foundational Feature Detection Algorithms for Drone Imagery reference before locking detector baselines.
+If inlier_ratio < 0.35, the detector is either over-matching repetitive patterns or under-matching due to excessive scale variance.
+Cross-reference these metrics with flight metadata: GSD > 5 cm/pixel typically requires SIFT’s scale-space stability, while GSD < 2 cm/pixel with >80% forward/side overlap favors ORB’s computational efficiency.

 Exact Parameter Tuning for UAV Imagery